The Truths Behind Shoulder Pain

 If you’ve had previous shoulder issues, use ice for 15 minutes after exercising to prevent future injuries.

-After having bursitis or tendinitis, performing simple range-of-motion exercises every day can keep you from getting frozen shoulder.
+Performing simple range-of-motion exercises every day can keep you from getting frozen shoulder.